kmarty/klipper_config_km_addons/README.md

 ## Available single extra macros
 - GENERATE_BELTS_TENSION_GRAPH - create graph usefull(?) for belt equal belts tensioning
 - ZIGZAG - helper for moving axis back and forth (action, the "A" parameter, can be "start" (starts moving until ZIGZAG A=stop is called) or "once" which makes move only once)
 - PA_CALIBRATE - prints PA calibration pattern.
 Depends on START_PRINT, END_PRINT macros and firmware retractions.
 If flexplate.cfg is used, it will be used here as well.
-Numerous predefined values can be altered using parameters (detail at the beginning of the file)
+Numerous predefined values can be altered using parameters (details at the beginning of the file)